Skip to main content

 Glossary

 Welcome to the Cloud Video Kit Glossary.
-This document provides definitions and explanations for key terms and concepts used in Cloud Video Kit console and throughout the documentation.
+This document provides definitions and explanations for key terms and concepts used in the Cloud Video Kit console and throughout the documentation.
 Whether you're new to video streaming technology or an experienced developer, this glossary will help you navigate the terminology specific to our platform.

 The terms are organized into categories to help you quickly find related concepts.
 As you explore the Cloud Video Kit's features and capabilities, refer back to this glossary for clarification on any unfamiliar terms.